The word plagiarism comes from the Latin plagiarius meaning "kidnapper."

 Checking for Plagiarism

-If you want to check your own paper for signs of plagiarism, you can use the following free online services:1.
-Article Checker is a free web plagiarism checker, article checker, and duplicate content checker tool.
-It also scans your web page for others who may have copied it.
+If you want to check your own paper for signs of plagiarism, you can use the following free online services:

 2. The Plagiarism Checker is a free online application, developed by University of Maryland, where you can check the paper or except from the paper for duplicate content.